egienvalue/Embedded_Interview/EmbeddedTopics.md

 ### Booting

+### Kernel
+Kernel can be regarded as a program to manage the hardware resources, like CPU and peripheral devices.
+The user application can interact with hardware through the kernel.
+- case1: It has to make sure that there is enough memory available for an application to run, as well as to place an application in the right location in memory.
+- case2: It tries to optimize the usage of the processor so that it can complete tasks as quickly as possible.
+It also aims to avoid deadlocks, which are problems that completely halt the system when one application needs a resource that another application is using.
+- case3: It’s a fairly complicated circus act to coordinate all of those things, but it needs to be done and that’s what the kernel is for.

+#### Loadable kernel module

+Loadable module is a object file to extend the kernel.
+You can easily add files to control hardware, and don't need to recompile the kernel.

 ### Linux Device Driver
+A device driver is a computer program allowing higher-level computer programs to interact with a hardware device.

 The device driver actaully provide a standard interface to devices.
 In Linux the interface is a file.
 It can be opened, read, write or close.
 So when we manipulate the devices through manipulating files.
 - major number: to distinguish different kinds of driver